acli/new_clock/README.md

 1. `mode = carillon`
 2. `method = synth`
 3. `melody = whittington11study`; note that this is *not* the same Whittington chimes you’ll find on most clocks
+4. Which is all the time.
+I literally failed stats; I don’t know what I’m doing with these predictions.